 With a living-donor liver transplant, you can donate a portion of your liver, and it will regenerate, or grow back, in months.

 Become a Living Donor

 If you are interested in becoming a living donor, you will be carefully evaluated to make sure you can safely donate.
-Our experts will also make sure you are the best medical match for the person to whom you are donating to.

 A healthy donor must:

 - Be between the ages of 18 and 55

 - Be in good physical and mental health

 - Not engage in active ongoing drug or substance abuse